Van Life Europe: 8 months & 12 countries in a campervan

 Van life winter suitability: Year-round living in a camper van

-Most van-life Instagram accounts show sunny Mediterranean pictures – but who year-round living in a van must Winter suitability Mastering it.
+Most van-life Instagram accounts show sunny Mediterranean pictures – but anyone living in a van year-round has to master winter living.
 My experiences after 3 winters in a camper:

 Where to spend the winter as a van lifer?